 However, despite this support, Mr Dean has elected to delay the bill’s second reading, while it remains unclear whether the state government will back the proposal.

-Sanchia Aranda, chief executive of the Cancer Council, penned a letter to the Tasmania’s Premier Will Hodgman, in support of the bill.
+Sanchia Aranda, chief executive of the Cancer Council, penned a letter to Tasmania’s Premier Will Hodgman, in support of the bill.

 “This bill has the potential to be the forerunner of national change, with Tasmania demonstrating national leadership in making tobacco control a priority again,” Pr Aranda wrote.